 Customized fishing packages are available.
 Professional and friendly guides with over 30+ years experience on Wilson, Wheeler, and Pickwick Lakes are also available.
-(Several days advance reservations suggested.)
+These services are referred out to professional guides.
+Several days advance reservations suggested.
 Alabama resident and non-residence hunting and fishing licenses are sold at the office of Doublehead Realty and Property Management.

 Wheeler Reservoir is the largest of the Tennessee Valley Authority’s (TVA) three lakes along the Tennessee River in North Alabama.
 It presents a mixture of deep drop-offs and shallow banks; narrow tributaries and wide-open spaces.
 There are flooded timber and seemingly bottomless depths; quiet coves and wave washed cliffs.
 Just as varied as the fishing terrain on the 65,000 acre lake are the many species of fish.
 They range from largemouth, smallmouth and spotted bass; to crappie, channel catfish and freshwater drum.
 Host of the March, 1999 Bassmasters Top 150 Tournament.